The RAF Typhoon FGR.Mk 4 is a multi-role combat aircraft.

 It is armed with an internal 27mm Mauser cannon; ASRAAM, Meteor and AIM-120 AMRAAM air-to-air missiles, Enhanced Paveway II and Paveway IV precision-guided bombs and Storm Shadow and Brimstone air-to-ground missiles.

-WATCH: RAF Typhoons intercept Russian aircraft over the Baltic Sea last year.
+Watch: RAF Typhoons intercept Russian aircraft over the Baltic Sea in 2020.

 The future of the Typhoon

-An RAF Typhoon painted in a full Union Flag colour scheme was unveiled at RAF Coningsby last month.
+An RAF Typhoon was painted in a full Union Flag colour scheme and was unveiled at RAF Coningsby last year.

-The aircraft will be used at air shows both at home and overseas in the 2021 and 2022 display seasons.
+The aircraft were used at air shows both at home and overseas in the 2021 and, also, 2022 display seasons.

 The RAF's Typhoon jets completed a three-year upgrade in 2019 providing the fighters with the latest missile and software performance.